danny-avila/LibreChat/README.md

   - ChatGPT is down ( and don't want to pay for ChatGPT Plus).
   - ChatGPT/Google Bard/Bing AI conversations are lost in space or cannot be searched past a certain timeframe.
+  - Quick one stop shop for all conversational AIs, with the added bonus of searching

 <!-- ## Solution ##
   Serves and searches all conversations reliably.
 All AI convos under one house.